Dear Parents and Guardians,

 If communication is required, the student may ask permission to use classroom or office phones.

-Violation of this policy will result in confiscation of the device and communication with parents.
+Violation of this policy will result in confiscation of the device and communication with parents (from the faculty member who confiscated the device), requiring the parent to come in to the office or communicate directly with the office to retrieve the phone.
 Continuing violation of this policy will be responded to by Administration.

 Students are not permitted to use the vending machines in the Sabes JCC during school hours.